anlkamber3/NanonetworkingResearchGroupCUDALibraryInterface/README.md

 number_of_simulations = 100
 ```

 When you run the executor.py, the simulation process begins.
-It runs number_of_simulations time simulations.
+It runs simulations number_of_simulations times.

 Then check whether the parameters in parameters.py match well with the parameters in the library.